 It’s not quite a “genre”, yaoi is, but shounen-ai isn’t really recognized as one by most people.
 (Or so I hear, I still think it’s a genre.)
 (It’s more like a category, one that’s for shoujo fans.)

 Either way, if you go to manga sites, you’ve probably seen it up there somewhere.
 So it’s always nice to know a little more about it. 🙂 (Just know that this term is not typically used, but it’s still out there in regards of finding certain types of anime/manga.
 I just thought it would be handy to know it.)

 Definition: Noun (but can be an adjective by they way you use it)—A “genre” of anime/manga that focuses on GL, but is more fluff and is less mature.

 This is the female counterpart to shounen-ai.
 Not everyone recognizes it as a separate genre, so it’s like a branch of another genre.
 And it isn’t as mature as shows that are yuri.

 If you’ve been to any manga sites, you’d have seen this too.
 It’s just nice to know more about it. 🙂

 Definition: Noun— Self-published fanfiction or works with original characters.

 I think that definition doesn’t need any more clarifications.
 It’s just manga that’s been published by the author that either contains their own original characters and plot, or is based off of another manga or anime.

 Basically, I just imagine it’s mostly (but not all) fanfiction, but a little more professional.
-(It’s published for the publish to see, not hiding away in the darkest corners of the internet…)
+(It’s published for the public to see, not hiding away in the darkest corners of the internet…)